-A lot of people think that avocados and nuts will make them put on weight.
-Yes, you find them in the “fatty section’, but fat doesn’t necessarily go straight to the bum!
+Low-fat diets are just a joke and a big – fat – lie!
+Many people think that avocados and nuts will make them put on weight, but that’s non-sense.
+Yes, you find them in the “fatty section”, but fat doesn’t necessarily go straight to the bum!
 Fats are actually an essential component of a healthy diet; they are a good source of energy, they help the brain and other cells to function well, they make your skin glow and they even favour weight loss.
 Now, don’t get me wrong, you can’t eat all kinds of fats recklessly; there are bad ones and good ones.

 There are two kinds of bad fats: saturated and trans.
 In a nutshell, saturated fats can be found in meat fat, dark chicken meat, dairy products and palm oil among other things.
 Trans fats (the kind you avoid like the plague) is found in all kinds of naughty foods such as chips, pastries, deep-fried, margarines, … the list is endless.
 Just remember that they are bad for your heart….and is inevitably transformed in body fat !